oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

 ## Introduction

 In this lab, we will Create and Associate Disaster Recovery Protection Groups (DRPG).Create and customize Switchover plan.
-Ashburn is a primary region, and Phoenix is the standby region.
+Ashburn is the primary region and Phoenix is the standby region.

 **DR Protection group (DRPG)** – A resource type used by Full Stack DR.  A DR Protection Group represents a consistency grouping defined for the purposes of disaster recovery.
 It is a collection of different OCI resources that comprise an application and must be treated as a combined group when performing disaster recovery operations.
 For example, a DR Protection Group may consist of application servers (compute instances), associated block storage (grouped as volume groups), and databases.